-In the United States, osteoarthritis (OA) afflicts approximately 1 out of 4 adults in their lifetime, or more than 20 million people.
-Stem cells hold promise fortreating degenerative diseases that otherwise cannot be effectively treated by current medical solutions.
+Osteoarthritis affects over 32.5 million adults in the United States.
+Stem cells hold promise for treating degenerative diseases that otherwise cannot be effectively treated by current medical solutions.
 However, increasing evidence suggests that stem cell properties and their therapeutic outcomes are largely dependent on the donor’s age and physiological condition.

-This project aims to determine the effectiveness of reprogrammed mesenchymal stem cells (MSCs)—or cells that can differentiate into a variety of cell types such as bone, cartilage or muscle—used to rejuvenate cells for use as a treatment for osteoarthritis.
+This project aims to determine the effectiveness of reprogrammed mesenchymal stem cells (MSCs)—or cells that can differentiate into a variety of cell types such as bone, cartilage or muscle—to rejuvenate cells for use as a treatment for osteoarthritis.

 Contact Joe Greene